haunter-actual/OPFOR-haunter.github.io/_posts/ctf/htb/starting-point/tier-2/2022-03-23-HTB-SP-T2-Markup.md

 * default creds to get into the webapp</br>
 * View page source for a username & XXE vector<br/>
 * Use Burspuite to intercept and edit the XML sent to the webapp <br/>
-* use XXE to LFI the known user's SSH key
+* use XXE to LFI the known user's SSH key<br/>
-* SSH as user and enumerate C:\Log-Management for an editable .bat file
+* SSH as user and enumerate C:\Log-Management for an editable .bat file<br/>
 * transfer nc over and edit the .bat file to get admin shell
 </details>